 Management of severe pre-eclampsia

-- Antihypertensive treatment should be started in women with a systolic blood pressure over 160 mm Hg or a diastolic blood pressure over 110 mm Hg.
-In women with other markers of potentially severe disease, treatment can be considered at lower degrees of hypertension.
+- Antihypertensive treatment should be started in women with a systolic BP over 160 mm Hg or a diastolic BP over 110 mm Hg.
+In women with other markers of potentially severe disease, treatment can be considered at lower degrees of hypertension:

-- Atenolol, angiotensin-converting enzyme (ACE) inhibitors, angiotensin-II receptor antagonists and diuretics should be avoided.
+- Atenolol, angiotensin-converting enzyme (ACE) inhibitors, angiotensin-II receptor antagonists and diuretics should be avoided although may be indicated postpartum.

-- Antihypertensive medication should be continued after delivery, as dictated by the blood pressure.
+- Antihypertensive medication should be continued after delivery, as dictated by the BP.
 It may be necessary to maintain treatment for up to three months, although most women can have treatment stopped before this.

 - Prevention of seizures: